kuzzleio/kuzzle/doc/2/framework/classes/request/addDeprecation/index.md

 # addDeprecation

-Add a deprecation for a used component, this can be action/controller/parameters...
+Adds a deprecation notice for a used component, this can be action/controller/parameters...

 ### Arguments